intro2r/intro2r/unit2/importing-data.md

 # Importing Data

+Importing data can be one of the most frustrating things to do in R for the beginner.

+Ensuring that you deal with the most likely common issues in advance will help a lot.

 ## 1. Get some data

 *Oh, look!
 It's a Harry Potter dataset!
 We haven't seen one of those for a while ...*